No Church Buildings

-Luk 1:5 There was in the days of Herod, the king of Judaea, a certain priest named Zacharias, of the course of Abia: and his wife was of the daughters of Aaron, and her name was Elisabeth.
+Luke 1:5 There was in the days of Herod, the king of Judaea, a certain priest named Zacharias, of the course of Abia: and his wife was of the daughters of Aaron, and her name was Elisabeth.
 And they were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.

-A person believing in the WORKERS would have to say that Zacharias was going to hell because he served in the temple of God.
+A person believing in the workers would have to say that Zacharias was going to hell because he served in the temple of God.

 Disciples Met in Synagogues

-Mat_4:23 And Jesus went about all Galilee, teaching in their synagogues, and preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.
+Matthew 4:23 And Jesus went about all Galilee, teaching in their synagogues, and preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.

 Jesus Christ himself preached in synagogues.
-So if you believed the WORKERS that people who preach in church buildings are going to hell, then you would have to condemn the Messiah!
+So if you believed the workers that people who preach in church buildings are going to hell, then you would have to condemn the Messiah!
 Oh the trouble people get into, the hypocrisy of making man-made rules.

 Apostles Preached in Synagogues

-Act_13:5 And when they were at Salamis, they preached the word of God in the synagogues of the Jews: and they had also John to their minister.
+Acts 13:5 And when they were at Salamis, they preached the word of God in the synagogues of the Jews: and they had also John to their minister.

 Above Jesus Christ